samrat/jopbox/README.md

 (def access-token-response (fetch-access-token-response consumer request-token))
 ```

-If you're using this with a web app, you probably want to use a callback URI to fetch token response.
+If you're using this with a web app, you probably want to use a
+callback URI to fetch the token response.

 ### API methods